Shreshthaaa/Devops-Notes/Kubernetes_Services_8Dec.md

 ## 1. Why We Need Services

-Pods are **ephemeral**—they are created and destroyed frequently.
+Pods are **ephemeral**, they are created and destroyed frequently.
 When a Pod is recreated, it receives a **new IP address**.
 Relying on these shifting IPs for communication is impossible.

 A Service provides: